 A flexible interrupt module has its control registers in the I/O space with an additional global interrupt enable bit in the Status Register.
-All interrupts have a separate Interrupt Vector in the Interrupt Vector table.
-The interrupts have priority in accordance with their Interrupt Vector position.
-The lower the Interrupt Vector address, the higher the priority.
+All interrupts have a separate interrupt vector in the interrupt vector table.
+The interrupts have priority in accordance with their interrupt vector position.
+The lower the interrupt vector address, the higher the priority.

-The I/O memory space contains 64 addresses for CPU peripheral functions as Control Registers, SPI, and other I/O functions.
-The I/O Memory can be accessed directly, or as the Data Space locations following those of the Register File, 0x20 - 0x5F.
-In addition, the ATmega128A has Extended I/O space from \$60 in SRAM where only the ST/STS/STD and LD/LDS/LDD instructions can be used.
+The I/O memory space contains 64 addresses which can be accessed directly, or as the Data Space locations following those of the Register file, \$20 - \$5F.
+In addition, the ATmega128 has Extended I/O space from \$60 - \$FF in SRAM where only the ST/STS/STD and LD/LDS/LDD instructions can be used.